Updated on: 10/12/2021

-Because of their absolute size and weight, motor vehicle accidents involving semi trucks are often very destructive when they occur.
+Because of the sheer size and weight of semi-trucks and other similar commercial vehicles, motor vehicle accidents which involve large semi-trucks and tractor trailers are often very destructive when they occur.
 This includes both the damage to an individual’s property as well as personal injuries, which are often exponentially more serious because of the high impact.

 There are many ways that semi trucks — which typically weigh over 10,000 pounds each before taking on a full cargo load — can become involved in accidents with other vehicles and people.
 However, below is a list of the most common types of large trucking accidents.